 The columbines (Aquilegia) are well-known for impressive interspecific floral diversity despite broad similarity at the genomic level and extensive natural hybridization (Hodges and Arnold 1994; Filiault et al. 2018).
-In the present work, we We combine with phenotypic analyses of additional population samples from contact regions, including the original type specimens of the controversial taxon A. flavescens var. miniana J. F. Macbr. & Payson, to corroborate our biogeographic analyses and test for evidence of introgression.
-Last, we phenotypes along a local elevational gradient in a previously identified hybrid population in British Columbia, Canada (Groh et al. 2019), to examine evidence for divergent ecological selection between parental phenotypes as an explanation for the observed mosaic hybrid zone structure.
+Previously, we described in detail a hybrid population between Aquilegia flavescens S. Watson and A. formosa Fisch. ex DC., two species which occur in sympatry in montane regions of western North America (Groh et al. 2019).
+In the present work, we use floral phenotypes of herbarium specimens to describe more broadly the structure of the hybrid zone between these two species.
+We combine these herbarium data with phenotypic analyses of additional population samples from identified contact regions, including the original type specimens of the controversial taxon A. flavescens var. miniana J. F. Macbr. & Payson, to corroborate our biogeographic analyses and test for evidence of introgression in these regions.
+Last, we show results from an analysis of phenotypes along a local elevational gradient in a previously identified hybrid population in British Columbia, Canada (Groh et al. 2019), to examine evidence for divergent ecological selection between parental phenotypes as an explanation for the observed mosaic hybrid zone structure.

 Materials and Methods